How to Write About Your Competitors on Your Business Blog or Website

 Intek didn't write up any full paragraphs or even sentences about their competitors.
 They simply added their name, logo, location, website, and when they were founded.
 They didn't speak highly of the entrants on the list, nor did they speak negatively.
 They simply admitted they existed.

 That doesn't mean all of your competitor lists should be this watered down.
-People do want to know some information, and giving it to them can keep them from researching further in other places.
+People do want to have some information, and giving it to them can keep them from researching further in other places.

 Here you can see that West Roofing gives a bit more information.
-But also... not that much more.
+But ... not that much more.
 Like Intek, they list the location of the companies and the year they were founded.
 Then they give more context to the reader by mentioning the competitor's list of services and a quick paragraph about the company.

-If you're really struggling with what to say about your competitors, feel free to go to their website, click on their "About Us" page, and paraphrase what they have already said about themselves.
+If you're really struggling with what to say about your competitors, feel free to go to their website, click on their "About Us" page, and paraphrase what they have said about themselves.

 Another consideration you may want to make is whether or not to include a link to their website on your page.
 In the first article by Intek, the competitors are named, and their websites are linked.